data-solution-automation-engine/data-solution-framework/docs/solution-architecture/data-integration-framework-reference-solution-architecture-2-staging-layer.md

 During these processes the content of the data is not changed, however changes to the format of the data types are done to conform to a standardised limited set.
 The Staging Area is non-persistent and therefore is emptied (truncated) every time the table is loaded with new data delta during an ETL process (truncate/insert mechanism).
 The important design decisions for the Staging Area are to determine the correct event date/time for each (type of) source interface and to ensure that information is interfaced correctly (i.e. delta calculation, load date/time stamp setting, order of processing etc.).

-A second area can be added to the Staging Layer to archive data in the source structure: the *Persistent Staging Area* (History Area).
+A second area can be added to the Staging Layer to archive data in the source structure: the *Persistent Staging Area* (Persistent Staging Area).
 This will preserve the (table) structure of the source applications while at the same time storing the data in a historical fashion.
 This allows for a number of functions including positioning as ODS and Disaster Recovery.
-In worst-case scenarios, where modelling decisions have been made which cannot be reverted, the History Area can be used to repopulate parts of the Data Warehouse in the updated model using the re-initialisation process.
+In worst-case scenarios, where modelling decisions have been made which cannot be reverted, the Persistent Staging Area can be used to repopulate parts of the Data Warehouse in the updated model using the re-initialisation process.

 The Staging Area and Persistent Staging Area can be used independently, or in combination with each other: